madelinelimm/CookiecutR/README.md

 	- <project_name>.R: main Rscript to be executed
 - .Rprofile: automatically executes when project starts
 - renv.lock: similar to requirement.txt which stores installed packages names and its versions
-- <project name>.Rproj: file that starts the project in R (with Rstudio)
+- <project name>.Rproj: file that starts the project in R (within Rstudio)
 - tests: consist folder to test functions

 # Step by step guide to clone using R
-1. Create new repository on github.
+1. Create a new repository on github.

 2. Clone the project - Open command prompt with the directory you would like to save the cloned file and run the following commands:
 	  - `cookiecutter https://github.com/madelinelimm/CookiecutR.git`